lfricken/ti/core/readme.md

-may only elect to retreat TO home, cannot retreat from MR can never attack home systems no flagships planets have money on them at the beginning of the round, until you spend the money, anyone can spend it/take during the strategy phase your resources value is set to 2 per planet influence does not exist commodity does not exist transactions do not exist promisory notes redone
+may only elect to retreat TO home, cannot retreat from MR can never attack home systems no flagships planets have money placed onto them at the beginning of the round, until you spend the money from the planet, anyone can spend it/take during the strategy phase your resources value is set to 2 per planet influence does not exist commodity does not exist, Trade Goods now called goods transactions do not exist promisory notes redone
 PDS fires on ships activating the system